peterhcharlton/info/algorithms/algorithms.md

 # Algorithms

-This page provides details of publicly available algorithms that I have found useful in my research.
+This page provides details of publicly available algorithms that I have found useful in my research, mostly written for MATLAB &reg; .
 {: .fs-6 .fw-300 }

-Here are some of the publicly available algorithms which I have found helpful, and which I would recommend.
-They are written for Matlab &reg; .